Tomic-Riedel/Flutter-Roadmap/README.md

 All the resources I mentioned are animations done using code but if you need 3d animations that you can draw look at [Rive](http://rive.app/)

-Now all the resources I mentioned some are old but they are great ones and can be easily used with a bit of modication to the code.
+Now all the resources I mentioned are old but they are great ones and can be easily used with a bit of modification to the code.

 ## Flutter Sending HTTP Requests
-Now coming to most important thing that you should take note of, is that how you going to communicate with third party servers/services.
-What do I mean by that is how you going to send data over the internet if your server is in different state or country. **Any idea?**
+Now coming to the most important thing that you should take note of, is how you going to communicate with third-party servers/services.
+What I mean by that is how you going to send data over the internet if your server is in a different state or country. **Any idea?**

-Now thats where **HTTP**(HyperText Transfer Protocol) comes into play.
+Now that's where **HTTP**(HyperText Transfer Protocol) comes into play.
 There are different types of operations you can perform like:
-- **GET**: To get or to retrieve data.
+- **GET**: To get or retrieve data.
 - **POST**: To add new data.
-- **PUT**: For checking if resource is exists then update , else create new resource.
+- **PUT**: For checking if a resource exists then update, else create a new resource.
-- **PATCH**: To update existing resource.
+- **PATCH**: To update existing resources.
-- **DELETE**: To delete existing resource.
+- **DELETE**: To delete existing resources.
-We usually call these operations as **CRUD** (create, read, update and delete).
-After some basic theory lets move on to practical knowledge.
+We usually call these operations **CRUD** (create, read, update, and delete).
+After some basic theory let's move on to practical knowledge.

 ### Sending HTTP request from Flutter
-For sending HTTP requests dart team have created a wonderful package which makes developers work easy.
+For sending HTTP requests dart team has created a wonderful package that makes developers' work easy.
 > [http package](https://pub.dev/packages/http "http")

 Using this package you can perform all the **CRUD** operations.